conduit-db/conduit-p2p/README.md

 In low-level mode, every message type follows the same pattern of serializing the message & then sending.

+NOTE: It's possible to do both at the same time by using HIGH_LEVEL mode and calling `super().on_inv()`, `super().on_reject()` etc. at the start of every handler.
+There's some overhead to using HIGH_LEVEL mode where some things would be deserialized twice and passed to queues before your implementation sees the data but depending on your application, it might be negligible.

 ```python
 import asyncio
 from io import BytesIO